PieterPenninckx/resource-management-in-rust/src/an-example-of-using-a-resource-in-rust.md

 Let us give an example illustrating how you can write to a file in Rust, similar to the example in pseudo-code we gave at the very beginning.

-For ease of reference, we copy the example in pseudo-code here.
+For ease of reference, we repeat the introduction example here:

 ```
 WRITE_TO_FILE()